MaayanLab/server-templates/README.md

 $ docker run -p 80:80 -d <IMAGE ID>.
 ```

-- Navigate to `<IP address of Docker machine>/hip` and verify that Apache is properly delegating to Hip.
+- Verify that `<IP address of Docker machine>/hip` works, i.e. that Apache is properly delegating to Hip.
 - Move your code into the Hip application, renaming things as needed.

 #### Developing locally